velikodniy/lua-turtle/README.md

-Simple program with triangle-shaped turtle controlled by program on Lua programming language.
+Simple program with triangle-shaped turtle controlled by a program in Lua.

 Turtle knows only two commands: rotate(*degrees*) and move(*length*).

-Program was written on Vala with Gtk+ toolkit.
+Program was written in Vala with Gtk+ toolkit.

 Sample program: